YOU ARE NEVER TOO YOUNG OR TOO OLD TO … HAVE CONSTIPATION

 - Advanced age

-Babies may experience constipation when their diet is changed as they grow up, like when you introduce solid foods or cow’s milk protein.
+Babies may experience infant constipation, or later on when their diet is changed as they grow up, like when you introduce solid foods or cow’s milk protein.
 For toddlers and small children, poor toilet training, being in a hurry when having a bowel movement or finding it difficult to stop playing to go to the toilet could cause constipation.
-Older children often experience stress in their family or school environment, or they may merely refuse to use public toilets or the toilets at school, which can lead to constipation.
+Older children often experience stress in their family or school environment, or they may refuse to use public bathrooms or the toilets at school, which can lead to constipation.
 5,7

-Basic lifestyle and habit changes can both treat and prevent constipation: 2
+Basic lifestyle and habit changes can both treat and prevent mild or severe constipation: 2

 - Consider some changes in your diet.
 Add more fibre-rich food such as cereals, citrus fruits, legumes and wheat bran.
-Whenever you eat more fibre, you have to increase your water intake as well, as they work hand in hand to prevent constipation.
+Whenever you eat more fibre, you must also increase your water intake, as they work hand in hand to prevent constipation.
 Make sure you have at least 2 litres of water every day

 - Get at least 30 to 60 minutes of moderate physical exercise every day – this will activate the movements of the intestines and move stool through quicker.
 Mild physical activity will also reduce bloating.

 - Respond to the urge to pass stool immediately.
 The longer stool stays in the colon, the more water is absorbed from it, making it more difficult to pass.
-It may also be helpful to set aside time after a meal during which you can visit the toilet undisturbed.
+Setting aside time to visit the toilet undisturbed after a meal may also be helpful.
 3,8

-Laxatives are recommended when dietary measures are not feasible, when they have failed or while waiting for dietary measures to take effect.
-It is also important to use laxatives only for short periods of time.
+Medical professionals recommend laxatives when dietary measures are not feasible, when they have failed or while waiting for them to take effect.
+It is also important to use laxatives only for short periods.
 8

-There are a few types of laxatives available that can be purchased without a prescription, such as: 2,8
+There are a few types of laxatives available that you can purchase without a prescription as a constipation solution, such as the following: 2,8

-- Bulk-forming laxatives – they bulk up stool to trigger your bowels to push it out.
+- Bulk-forming laxative – they bulk up a stool to trigger your bowels to push it out.

-- Stimulant laxatives – they stimulate the nerves in the bowel to increase how well it moves stool through.
+- Stimulant laxative – stimulate the nerves in the bowel to increase how well it moves stool through.

-- Osmotic laxatives – they work by drawing water from the body into the bowels to make stool easier to pass.
+- Osmotic laxative – work by drawing water from the body into the bowels to make stool easier to pass.

-- Stool softeners – they work on the surface of the stool itself to wet the stool and soften it in order for it to be passed more easily.
+- Stool softener – they work on the surface of the stool itself to wet the stool and soften it so you can pass it more easily.

 These options are mostly available as either oral or rectal treatment formats.
-To make sure you choose the laxative best suited to you or your family, ask your healthcare professional about how the product is used, how quickly it works and any side effects that can be expected.
+To make sure you choose the best laxative to suit you or your family, ask your healthcare professional how to use the product, how quickly it works and any side effects that you can expect.
 8

-Microlax Microenema is a convenient microenema which works locally in the bowel to soften stool, and provides quick and effective relief of occasional constipation within 5 – 15 minutes 9
+Microlax Microenema is a convenient microenema which works locally in the bowel as a stool softener and provides quick and effective constipation relief within 5 – 15 minutes 9

 - Contains a small volume of solution (only 5 ml) that is administered rectally for either adults, children or even babies